latticexyz/mud/tutorials/emojimon/step-0.md

 ## Get the starter kit

-You’d usually start a new MUD project with the CLI using `npx create mud emojimon`, but for this tutorial, we’ve included some initial code to help you get going faster (base styles with TailwindCSS, for example).
+You’d usually start a new MUD project with the CLI using `yarn create mud emojimon`, but for this tutorial, we’ve included some initial code to help you get going faster (base styles with TailwindCSS, for example).

 Fork or clone the [Emojimon starter kit repo](https://github.com/latticexyz/emojimon):